-- 6) All 4-H exhibitors must be in their animal's area, ready to show at the time the show begins. - 7) Once an animal is weighed and entered it will not be allowed to leave the fairgrounds until the end of the last livestock show of the County Fair, unless otherwise specified in the handbook (see rule listed below regarding Swine).
+- 12. All 4-H exhibitors must be in their animal's area, ready to show at the time the show begins. - 13.
+Once an animal is weighed and entered it will not be allowed to leave the fairgrounds until the designated check-out times per species.
 Members with animals housed in the Livestock Barns will forfeit stall deposit fees for those specific species leaving the grounds early without approval (for example, if you have sheep and chickens at the fair, and take your chickens home before the official release time, without the proper approval, 4-H Council would retain \$25 poultry stall deposit).
-In the case of extreme heat, or other extenuating circumstances, the respective animal committee chairperson, with the approval of 4-H Council, may release animals earlier. - All judges will be obtained and hired by the Extension Office.
-Names of judges will not be released to anyone, including committee members, until day of show. - 9) Show bills are only allowed in the show ring by committee members recording results and lining up show orders. - 10) At NO time should a committee member, volunteer, or any other adult handle any 4-H member's animal once it has entered the show ring, UNLESS an animal becomes unruly and is a danger to 4-H members or other animals in the ring, or it is no longer under the control of the 4-H member.
-The 4-H member is responsible for handling their animal at all times. - 11) All animal shows will use a 1st 6th placing system EXCEPT Poultry, which will be judged by the Danish System (every bird will be given a blue, red, or white placing, with the top two birds in each class being awarded Champion and Reserve Champion).
-Mini 4-H members will all receive the same distinct ribbon for participation
+In the case of extreme heat, or other extenuating circumstances, the respective animal committee chairperson, 4-H Youth Development Extension Educator, and the approval of 4-H Council, may release animals earlier. - 14.
+All judges will be obtained and hired by the Extension Office with approval of the 4-H Council.
+Names of judges will not be released to anyone. - 15.
+Show bills are only allowed in the show ring by committee members recording results and lining up show orders. - 16.
+At NO time should a committee member, volunteer, or any other adult handle any 4-H member's animal once it has entered the show ring, UNLESS an animal becomes unruly and is a danger to 4-H members or other animals in the ring, or it is no longer under the control of the 4-H member.
+The 4-H member is responsible for handling their animal at all times. - 17.
+All animal shows will use a 1st 6th placing system EXCEPT Poultry, which will be judged by the Danish System (every bird will be given a blue, red, or white placing, with the top two birds in each class being awarded Champion and Reserve Champion). - 18.
+Mini 4-H members will all receive the same distinct ribbon for participation in animal shows.

-- 12) All 4-H members are to provide their own food and water receptacles during the fair.
+- 19. All 4-H members are to provide their own food and water receptacles during the fair.
 Bedding will be provided and will be available on the grounds.
-Water must available to animals at all times. - 13) In order to sell an animal in the 4-H Livestock Auction, a 4-H member must have participated in the respective show and completed all 4HOnline and FairEntry requirements by the deadline. - 14) Turn in completed project record sheet during your animal checkin at the fair.
-You must turn in your completed record sheet on time to be eligible to show your animals at the fair. - 15) 4-H members showing their animal, judges, and the appointed ring helpers shall be the only people allowed in the ring during the show. - 16) If a 4-H member has more than one animal in a class, they will need to recruit another regular Orange County 4-H member to show the second entry. - 17) All animals MUST be in the possession and under the care of the 4-H member by animal ID Day or May 1st which ever date comes first. - 18) All Swine must be on the grounds by the designated check-in time on the fair schedule.
-All swine going home must leave Wednesday evening between the hours of pm-11pm unless approved by the swine committee.
-All other swine going to processing will leave the fairgrounds based on the schedule arranged with the processor. - 19) All exhibitors will wear the exhibitor number provided by 4-H Council during their respective animal shows.
+Water must available to animals at all times. - 20.
+In order to sell an animal in the 4-H Livestock Auction, a 4-H member must have participated in the respective show and completed all 4H Online and FairEntry requirements by the deadline. - 21.
+4-H members showing their animal, judges, and the appointed ring helpers shall be the only people allowed in the ring during the show. - 22.
+If a 4-H member has more than one animal in a class, they will need to recruit another regular Orange County 4-H member to show the second entry and will need to discuss with the respective committee persons. - All animals MUST be in the possession and under the care of the 4-H member by animal ID Day or May 1st, which ever date comes first. - 24.
+All exhibitors will wear the exhibitor number provided by 4-H Council during their respective animal shows.
 These exhibitor numbers MUST be turned back in or the member will incur a \$5 replacement fee.
-This fee must be paid before your stall deposit

-- 20) All animals (with the exception of Rabbits, Poultry, Cats, and Dogs) must be registered in 4HOnline by May 15th of each year. - 21) On the day of a show only the species showing that day can be at the wash rack after 10:00 am until after the show(s) of that day.
+This fee must be paid before your stall deposit will be released. - 25.
+All animals must be registered in 4HOnline by May 15th.
+Members not in compliance must follow the statewide procedures listed in the deadlines section of this handbook. - 26.
+On the day of a show only the species showing that day can be at the wash rack after 10:00 am until after the show(s) of that day.